Mark Catesby: Life and works

 Catesby spent the next twenty years preparing and publishing his Natural History.
 Publication was financed by subscriptions from his "Encouragers" as well as an interest-free loan from one of the fellows of the Royal Society, the Quaker Peter Collinson.
 Catesby learnt how to etch the copper plates himself.
 The first eight plates had no backgrounds, but from then on Catesby included plants with his animals.
-He completed the first part in May 1729 and presented it to Queen Caroline; first volume, comprising five parts, was finished in November 1732.
+He completed the first part in May 1729 and presented it to Queen Caroline; the first volume, comprising five parts, was finished in November 1732.
 Mark Catesby was elected a fellow of the Royal Society in February 1733 and was made a member of the Society of Gentlemen of Spalding in December 1743.
 The second volume containing another five parts was completed in December 1743, and in 1747 he produced a supplement from material sent to him by friends in America, particularly John Bartram, and also his younger brother, John, who was based with a British regiment in Gibraltar.
 Not all the plates in Natural history are by Catesby: several, including the splendid and famous image of Magnolia grandiflora were by Georg Ehret.
-Catesby's original preparatory drawings for Natural History of Carolina, Florida and the Bahama Islands are in the Royal Library, Windsor Castle, and selections have been exhibited in USA, Japan and various places in England including at the Queen's Gallery, London, in 1997–1998, and Gainsborough House in Sudbury in 2015.
+Catesby's original preparatory drawings for Natural History of Carolina, Florida and the Bahama Islands are in the Royal Library, Windsor Castle, and selections have been exhibited in USA, Japan and various places in England including at the Queen's Gallery, London, in 1997–1998, and Gainsborough's House in Sudbury in 2015.

 On 5 March 1747, Catesby read a paper entitled "Of birds of passage" to the Royal Society in London, and he is now recognised as one of the first people to describe bird migration.

 Mark Catesby married Elizabeth Rowland on 8 October 1747 in St George's Chapel, Hyde Park Corner, but they had been a couple for about 17 years, having at least six children between April 1731 and June 1740.
 They were parishioners of St Giles Cripplegate in London and later, when that parish was subdivided, of St Luke Old Street.
 He died just before Christmas 1749 on Saturday 23 December in his house behind St Luke Old Street, London, and was buried in its churchyard.
 His grave is now lost.
 Catesby's Hortus britanno-americanus ... was published posthumously in 1763, and a second edition, entitled Hortus Europae americanus ... was issued in 1767.

 The Swedish naturalist Carl Linnaeus included information from Catesby's Natural History in the 10th edition of his Systema Naturae (1758).
+Linnaeus cited Catesby's book for 81 bird species and for 33 of these Catesby was the only author cited.